 So here’s a list of 5 basic self-care habits that you can start with and create a stronger foundation routine for your “better” being:

-The most essential habit for leading a healthy and stress free life: “getting enough sleep.”
-We often compromise on this to make sure we are “perfectly” doing everything; we are supposed to do.
+The most essential habit for leading a healthy and stress free life, is by “getting enough sleep.”
+We often compromise on this to make sure we are “perfectly” doing everything, we are supposed to do.
 But sleep deprivation is the most common cause of many illness.
 A peaceful goodnight sleep can take away half of your worries, by giving you a clear mind, a healthy heart, and lots of “positive energy” to deal with your every day challenges.

 How to start: Include your family.
 Your kids are your “best” partners.
-Find ways to indulge in some physical activities or in any video games, puzzles or in any indoor or outdoor fun time with them- each day.
+Find ways to indulge in some physical activities or in any board games, puzzles, or in any indoor or outdoor fun time with them each day.
 Make a daily routine to have more fun while giving your body a good muscle stretch.

 As life is a busy deal, we must have some “quiet ” time for ourselves every day.
-Our brain can get really tired with the noise around us, so give yourself some silent moments: sit quietly with your eyes and ears closed at least for some time every day.
-If you can; then go for meditation and feel more relaxed.
+Our brain can get really tired with the noise around us, so give yourself some silent moments: sit quietly with your eyes and ears closed at least for few minutes every single day.
+If you can, then go for meditation and some breathing exercises that you think you can do to feel more relaxed and centered.

 “Silence is a source of great strength.” ~Lao Tzu

 How to start: Try to spend some time outside everyday in nature.
 And if the weather is not favorable, try practicing some “silent time” inside.
 Find a good place to feel that silence around you and try to feel your body and soul (try to connect with your inner self totally).
-Feel each of your senses and free your mind of any kind of thoughts.
+Feel each of your senses and free your mind of any kind of thoughts and clutters.

-How to start: if you are really finding it hard to smile amidst all changes and challenges; try watching some funny videos- to start and continue for a week to make it a self-care habit.
+How to start: If you’re really finding it hard to smile amidst all the changes and challenges, try watching some funny videos- to start with, and continue for a week to make it a self-care habit.

 We often end up doing more than we can, and the result is: frustration and health problems.
-Over doing may be rewarding at times; but personally the results can be dissatisfying and unhappiness.
+Over doing may be rewarding at times, but personally the results can be dissatisfying and stress.
 Try not to overstrain, and learn to say “no”.
-Let go certain things; that you feel you cannot do at-the-same-time.
+Let go certain things, that you feel you cannot do at-the-same-time.
 Practice taking small breaks before you jump over to any kind of physical or mental activities.
 Give some rest to your mind, body and soul once in a day.

-How to start: try taking small breaks in between doing all the household chores.
+How to start: Try taking small breaks in between while doing all the household chores.
 Sit or take a quick nap before you feel the urge of doing the next work on your to-do-list.
-Relax; by watching television, or going for a small walk, or even by reading few pages of your favorite book.
+Relax; by watching television, or going for a small walk, or even by reading few pages from your favorite book.